 Naturally I ignore the sign and carry on along the path.
 It’s possible the path may end in a plummet over the edge of the cliff, and that’s the reason for the sign, but I’ve found that far more often the paths are closed for the most pathetically minor of reasons.
 This time it seems to be because the gravel they’re laying to renovate the path hasn’t been levelled out yet…

-Over the next hill, the winding gear of Haig Colliery pops its head above the horizon.
+Over the next hill, the winding gear of Haig Colliery comes into view.

 The air has cleared even more since this morning, and with my camera on full zoom I can now just make out features on the coastline of Galloway about 25 miles away.